uberspot/DebianDroid/README.md

  1. Joda time and KSOAP2 are installed by copying their .jar file to /libs/ in the project
  2. AndroidStorageUtils is just added as a package directly to the source code
+ 3. Check README.md in ckChangeLog directory for installation instructions

 ##License